-15. There were no new bonds issued in 2022.
+15. For each new bond issuance, we compared the net bond proceeds amount reported.
+There were no new bonds issued in 2023.
 As such, no procedures were performed over the net bond proceed amounts for each new bond issuance.

 Net Position